 Smart and sustainable development

 At the heart of the major challenges facing society globally is the more efficient and sustainable use of resources.
-Through our research and curriculum, Melbourne School of Engineering will be in a position to influence policy and lead the generation of new technology and solutions to global resource challenges encompassing both the generation and utilisation of energy, water distribution, food production and smart infrastructure.
+Through our research and curriculum, Melbourne School of Engineering will be in a position to influence policy and lead the generation of new technology and solutions to global resource challenges encompassing both the generation and utilisation of energy, water distribution, food production, transport and smart infrastructure.
 We will build a new campus for advanced technologies and design at Fishermans Bend in Melbourne to facilitate this expanded leadership role, with operations to commence in 2024.